shervinea/cheatsheet-translation/fr/cs-229-linear-algebra.md

 **26. Trace ― The trace of a square matrix A, noted tr(A), is the sum of its diagonal entries:**

-&#10230; Trace ― La trace d'une matrice carée A, notée tr(A), est définie comme la somme de ses coefficients diagonaux:
+&#10230; Trace ― La trace d'une matrice carrée A, notée tr(A), est définie comme la somme de ses coefficients diagonaux:

 <br>